matatk/agrip/audioquake/manuals/development-manual-part04.md

 #### Why Not?

-We’ve designed this system to make it ideal for people to mod AudioQuake; it does all of the chores of setting up mods for the user and adds little extra work for the developer.
+We’ve designed this system to make it ideal for people to mod *AudioQuake*; it does all of the chores of setting up mods for the user and adds little extra work for the developer.
 There is, however, one situation in which it is not the best way to proceed: total conversions.
 Total conversions modify the game engine as well as the content and/or gamecode, so they are technically different games.

 We felt that those of you making total conversions would want to make your own separate game with its own installer.
-Naturally, the QMOD system can be used to create mods for any total conversion of AudioQuake, just as it can with AudioQuake itself, so even if you’re a total conversion developer, you can still take advantage of it\!
+Naturally, the QMOD system can be used to create mods for any total conversion of *AudioQuake*, just as it can with *AudioQuake* itself, so even if you’re a total conversion developer, you can still take advantage of it\!

 ## How? (for Developers)

 It’s easy\!
 You need to package up all the files required by your mod, in a particular way, then create an INI file to describe your mod to the installer.
 Here is how…

-1. Ensure that you have packaged up all the files your mod needs (sound, progs, models, maps, graphics) into the correct directory structure below your AudioQuake parent directory.
+1. Ensure that you have packaged up all the files your mod needs (sound, progs, models, maps, graphics) into the correct directory structure below your *AudioQuake* parent directory.

     Furthermore, ensure that anything that *isn’t* required is not in this directory\!
 This includes source code (that should be distributed separately).

 2. Ensure your mod’s config instructions are included in a single file, mod.cfg.
 You can add mod-specific keys in this file.
 This file overrides settings in the user’s `config.cfg` and `autoexec.cfg` files.

     Later on, you must specify if you want the game launcher to keep your mod updated with changes the user makes to their `config.cfg` and `autoexec.cfg` files.

     Here is part of the `mod.cfg` file from the “JediQuake” modification:

     ``` screen
     // Commands specific to this MOD...

     bind "h" "+Blaster"
     // default key to use blaster is "h"
     ```